Road to Omega: a plan to save the world with science, epistemology, and blockchain technology.

 This catchy name can be traced back to William Gibson’s cyberpunk classic Neuromancer and the 1981 album Neuromantic by the Japanese musician Yukihiro Takahashi, and it is a neuroscience-inspired pun on the early 1980s British fashion movement, the New Romantics.
 It is also a philosophical concept described by anthropologist Bradd Shore as “the cybernetic frame of mind,” which emerges when an individual becomes aware that they are a part of a cosmic self-organization process that is larger than oneself.
 However, like every idea, what it means to be a Neuromantic will evolve as the Road to Omega movement progresses.

 While the name and fictional story behind the group (which will be given in a future newsletter) is meant to create mystique and intrigue, the Neuromantics are really just a loose network of scientists, philosophers, artists, and average Joe’s that have in some way contributed to the articulation of a new scientific paradigm that stands to replace Reductionism as the reigning scientific worldview.
-This theoretical framework, being a merging of prior frameworks, is most accurately described as the Evolutionary Epistemology-Universal Darwinism-Universal Bayesianism (EE-UD-UB) framework, or Poetic Meta-Naturalism for short (an adaptation of Sean Carroll’s Poetic Naturalism), and the spiritual worldview associated with this framework is known as the Cosmic Perspective.
+This theoretical framework, being a merging of prior frameworks, is known as the Integrated Evolutionary Synthesis, or Poetic Meta-Naturalism for short (an adaptation of Sean Carroll’s Poetic Naturalism), and the spiritual worldview associated with this framework is known as the Cosmic Perspective.
 This worldview views life as cosmically significant.
 What is the purpose of life in the universe?
 To perpetuate life and mind forever through constant learning and adaptation.
 As David Deutsch often reminds us, the potential for progress and knowledge growth is infinite.
 However, we should keep in mind that life cannot be separated from the universe it inhabits—adaptive complexity spreading through space is the cosmos waking up through a recursive process of hierarchical (multi-level) emergence called cosmic evolution.
 “You are the universe” may be the title of a Deepak Chopra book, but that doesn’t make the statement any less true.
 In his epic book The Singularity is Near, Ray Kurzweil mapped out the major stages of the cosmic process in all its glorious detail.

 While some might believe this view to be in conflict with the almighty second law of thermodynamics—which says an isolated system must (on average) grow increasingly disordered—this website will show why this new cosmic narrative is in fact emergent from the second law.
 In short, the second law is the selection pressure for self-organizing systems, because it filters out the unstable configurations and selects the most resilient and functional designs.
 As a result, adaptive complexity (aka life as a whole) grows more computationally powerful as evolution proceeds, and better able to predict and control the world around it.
 This expansion of evolutionary theory is called the Integrated Evolutionary Synthesis, and this synthesis will be described in detail in future newsletters.